DC: The New Frontier

 DC: The New Frontier is an Eisner, Harvey, and Shuster Award-winning six-issue comic book limited series written and drawn by Darwyn Cooke, and published by DC Comics in 2004.
 The series was collected into two trade paperback volumes in 2004 and 2005, an Absolute Edition in 2006 and a deluxe edition in 2015.
 The story was adapted into an animated film, Justice League: The New Frontier, which was released on February 26, 2008.

 The series was influenced by both DC Comics' long history and series like Kingdom Come, The Golden Age, Watchmen and The Dark Knight Returns.
 Much like The Golden Age, New Frontier is set primarily in the 1950s and depicts Golden Age superheroes Superman, Batman and Wonder Woman meeting Silver Age characters The Flash, Green Lantern and Martian Manhunter.
 The story bridges the gap between the end of the Golden Age and the beginning of the Silver Age in the DC Universe.

 Setting

 The New Frontier is set between 1945 and 1960, tracing the decline of the so-called Golden Age and the beginning of the Silver Age of comic books.
 Golden Age characters such as Superman, Wonder Woman and Batman meet Silver Age characters, such as Martian Manhunter, Green Lantern and The Flash.
 Cameo appearances by President Dwight D. Eisenhower and Vice President Richard Nixon and references to the Korean War, atomic testing, the civil rights movement and the Soviet Union provide historical context.
 The storyline is inspired by comic books and films of the period, including the novel and film versions of Tom Wolfe's The Right Stuff.
 The series attempts to re-imagine and pay homage to the era of culture and political turmoil which ushered in the presidency of John F. Kennedy.
-The title of the comic evokes the Kennedy's iconic "New Frontier" speech.
+The title of the comic evokes Kennedy's "New Frontier" speech.